ethanthompson/Split-Invoices-File-Utility/README.md

 # How to Run Split Invoices

+This script takes a compiled PDF of invoices and splits up the file based on a keyword that appears on the last page in each set.
+By default, the script looks for the term "Transport" and uses that as it's index on where to end each invoice.

 1. Install the latest version of Python for your operating system.
     1. For Windows (download the latest version [here](https://www.python.org/downloads/))
 2. Install PyMuPDF